ykern/public-notebooks/tutorial.md

 # Tutorial
-This is a tutorial to get started with the Cryosphere Virtual Laboratory (CVL).
+This is a tutorial to get started with the Cryosphere Virtual Laboratory (CVL)

 ## What is CVL
 CVL stands for Cryosphere Virtual Laboratory.
 It offers users access to the following tools and resources: